What is Academic Advising?

 - Seek advisement early in the semester.
 Being proactive is the KEY to academic success.

-- Understand you Academic Advisor's role and how they can help you.
+- Understand your Academic Advisor's role and how he/she can help you.

 - Familiarize yourself with the requirements of your major by obtaining a copy of the curriculum guide and maintaining an accurate record of your successful completion of courses.

 - Schedule appointments, and meet with your Academic Advisor for at least three sessions throughout the semester.
 Arrive on time and bring questions.